blockspacer/CXXCTP/README.md

   -p=<string>                - Build path
 ```

-Options related to CXTPL_tool (type --help, not -help):
+Options related to CXXCTP_tool (type --help, not -help):

 `ctp_scripts_paths` - list of paths where toll will search for ctp_scripts subfolder